-Today we depart the UK on an overnight flight to Sri Lanka.
-Upon arrival in Sri Lanka, we transfer directly to our hotel.
-Depending on our time of arrival, there may be a chance to explore Colombo - Sri Lanka's vibrant capital.
+Day 1: Arrive Sri Lanka Upon arrival in Sri Lanka, we will transfer directly to our hotel.
+Depending on our time of arrival, there might be a chance to explore Colombo - Sri Lanka's vibrant capital.
 After an evening meal at our hotel, there will be the opportunity to listen to a fascinating lecture on natural history, delivered by a local expert.

-Day Colombo to Sinharaja (200 km / approx. 4 hours)

-After breakfast, we begin our journey to the Sinharaja Rainforest.
-After checking in to our hotel, we receive the first taste of our new tropical surroundings with a beautiful walk up to a nearby waterfall.
-We also have the chance to learn about the local industries in the area, such the extraction of treacle from the fishtail palm tree.
+Day 2: Colombo to Sinharaja (200 km / approx 4 hours) After breakfast, we will begin our journey to the Sinharaja Rainforest.
+After checking in to our hotel, we will get our first taste of our new tropical surroundings with a beautiful walk up to a nearby waterfall.
+We will also have the chance to learn about the local industries in the area, such the extraction of treacle from the fishtail palm tree.
 Our dinner and overnight stay will be at the Blue Magpie Hotel.

-Sinharaja Rain Forest

-The Sinharaja Forest Reserve is one of the least disturbed and biologically unique lowland rainforests now remaining in Sri Lanka; it is surrounded by 22 villages with a population of approximately 5000 people.
+Day 3: Sinharaja Rain Forest The Sinharaja Forest Reserve is one of the least disturbed and biologically unique lowland rainforests now remaining in Sri Lanka; it is surrounded by 22 villages with a population of approximately 5000 people.
 Our day will start with a very early breakfast before embarking on a 12 km exploration into this unique forest.
-After a long but exhilarating day, we return to our hotel and enjoy a well-deserved dinner.
+After a long but exhilarating day, we will return to our hotel where we will enjoy a well-deserved dinner.

-Day Sinharaja to Udawalawe (70km / 3 hours)

-After breakfast, we head off to the Udawalawe Elephant Transit Home; a sanctuary for up to 35 baby orphan elephants who have become separated from their mothers.
+Day 4: Sinharaja to Udawalawe (70km / 3 hours) After breakfast, we will head off to the Udawalawe Elephant Transit Home - a sanctuary for up to 35 baby orphan elephants who have become separated from their mothers.
 The centre provides a home for these baby elephants, ensuring that they receive food and medical care and, when strong enough, they are released back into their natural environment.
 We will have the chance to watch the elephants' feeding hour, when the small elephants rush to drink milk and play with their mates - a beautiful and entertaining sight!
-We then proceed to the Udawalawe Camp, on the edge of the national park, from where we enjoy our first safari into the Udawalawe National Park.
+We will then proceed to the Udawalawe Camp, on the edge of the national park, from where we will enjoy our first safari into the Udawalawe National Park.

-Udawalawe National Park

-The Udawalawe National Park is in the southern dry zone of Sri Lanka and spans approximately 31,000 hectares.
+Day 5: Udawalawe National Park The Udawalawe National Park is in the southern dry zone of Sri Lanka and spans approximately 31,000 hectares.
 It is not unusual to see herds gather to feed and bathe at the waterholes in the park.
 With approximately 400 elephants residing within the park's boundaries, it is an amazing and unforgettable experience to witness these elephants, both adults and young in their natural habitat.